 S.J.
 Rozan is a life-long New Yorker.
 Under her own name she's the author of eleven books in the Lydia Chin/Bill Smith detective series, and two standalone novels.
 She's also half the writing team of Sam Cabot, the other half being Art Workshop International instructor Carlos Dews.
 The latest Sam Cabot book, Skin of the Wolf, was released in 2014.
 S.J has also published fifty short stories.
 She edited the anthology Bronx Noir, which won a NAIBA Notable Book of the Year award, and co-edited the anthology Dark End of the Street.
 She's won the Edgar, Shamus, Anthony, Nero, and Macavity awards for best novel and the Edgar for best short story, and been honored with the Japanese Maltese Falcon Award.
 In 2016 she was honored with the Private Eye Writers of America Life Achievement Award.
 S.J. speaks and lectures widely, teaching a weekly workshop in New York and others in Wisconsin, Florida and California.

-Justo J. Sánchez an award-winning cultural journalist, has consulted for Sotheby's and important galleries in the US and abroad.
+Justo J. Sánchez, an award-winning cultural journalist, has consulted for Sotheby's and important galleries in the US and abroad.
 Mr. Sanchez graduated from Harvard and studied art history at NYU's Institute of Fine Arts.
 He taught at the University of Florida's New World School of the Arts.
 His students have shown at the Whitney Biennial and are represented by serious international galleries.
 While teaching, he published humanities textbooks.
+Mr. Sanchez taught graduate courses in curating at Saint Thomas University.
 He has been interviewed by The New York Times, NBC Nightly News with Tom Brokaw, NPR, BBC, CBC, among others, on cultural and sociopolitical matters.
 Mr. Sanchez is currently a lecturer in museums, art institutions, and, recently, at Art Palm Beach and Miami International Art Fair.
 He studied trecento art under Colin Eisler at NYU’s Institute of Fine Arts.